sgarrison05/Comptime-Calculator_basic/README.md

 v.4.21 - Cleaned up variables and eliminated the need for the bank file.
 The program now pulls the bank from comptimerun.txt sheet as I always had intended it.

 ### I am currently working on an updated version of this for my department.
 This project is basic.
-I will not say it's minimalist because it does use gui, but the newest version that I am working on brings this up-to-date with a major reconfiguration.
-The newest version, which I will eventually make public, will track a/the current two-week pay period as well as the bank in two separate files.
+I will not say it's minimalist because it does use a gui, but the newer version that I am working on brings this up-to-date with a major reconfiguration.
+The newest version, which I may eventually make public, will track a/the current two-week pay period as well as the bank in two separate files.